lgibelli/singularity-docs/index.rst

-Did you know that you can commit this Singularity file to a GitHub repo and it will automatically build for you when you push to `Singularity Hub`_?.
+Did you know that you can commit this Singularity file to a GitHub repo and it will automatically build for you when you push to `Singularity Hub <https://singularity-hub.org/>`_?.
 This will ensure maximum reproducibility of your work.

 How does the runscript work?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~